chenx16/DoctorLuckyGame/README.md

 ### Steps to Run the JAR
 1. Open a terminal or command prompt.
-2. Navigate to the directory containing the `Milestone1.jar` file.
+2. Navigate to the directory /res which containing the `Milestone1.jar` file.
 You can use the `cd` command to change directories:
    ```bash
    cd /Users/zhuzhu/eclipse-workspace/CS5010/DoctorLuckyGame/Milestone/res